the landlord won't fix things, you have powerful rights, but you have to

 Consequently, if you can use another method of getting the items fixed and still pay your rent, do it.
 If you don't have the money to pay this month's rent, such as because you just got a huge increase, or you were laid off, withholding rent is for you.
 It is often the case that landlords renting shabby places rent to people who have unstable incomes.
 One matches the other, and the tenant doesn't complain about the poor conditions because it is hard to find another place they can afford, and the landlord lets them pay in installments or late.
 Then one day, the new landlord, or manager, or management company, gets tough, raises the rent, says no more late pays, starts bossing everyone around, handing out eviction notices, and starts the war.
 Tenants who tolerated the poor conditions no longer have an incentive to stay quiet, especially when they're already being evicted.
 They've always had grounds to withhold rent but didn't want to rock the boat.
 But now it's already rocking, and it's time to rock.
 Landlords who own glass houses shouldn't throw rocks, because they come back.

 Tenants there withhold rent, and win their eviction cases, call in the building inspectors who cite the landlord for hundreds of violations, and the downhill spiral begins.
-All it takes is one tough guy manager, a little person with power who lives it, to open the floodgates on the landlord, and get himself fired as a scapegoat.
+All it takes is one tough guy manager, a little person with power who loves it, to open the floodgates on the landlord, and get himself fired as a scapegoat.
 It happens all the time.

 E. Suing the Landlord